xmartlabs/xmartlabs.github.io/_posts/2019-04-29-url-splitting.md

 <img width="100%" src="/images/url-splitting/apps-diagram.png">

 You may be wondering why we put the login and register page on the Checkout App.
 Why not split a fourth app with all these pages?
 Well, you certainly could!
-But in this case it makes sense that, most of the time, users will log in or register when starting the checkout process.
-Threading authentication and checkout together seems like a good idea, but to be really sure we'd need to check the analytics of similar businesses.
+But in this case, it makes sense that most of the time users will log in or register when starting the checkout process.
+Threading authentication and checkout together seems like a good idea, but to be really sure we’d need to check the analytics of similar businesses.

 ## Implementation

 Before moving on to the implementation, I've gone ahead and created a [repository on Github](https://github.com/mlvieras/url-splitting-and-react) that follows this tutorial.
-Feel free to check it out if you don't want to do everything from scratch!
+Feel free to check it out if you don’t want to do everything from scratch!
 Also, it might be useful if you get stuck somewhere.
-I've structured the commits by section, for you to navigate through the changes needed on individual sections.
+I’ve structured the commits by section, for you to navigate through the changes needed on individual sections.

 ### Setting Up

-Let's take a look at how to implement this.
-Please note that there are many ways to implement URL splitting on your app, depending on your project setup and what technologies you're using.
+Let’s take a look at how to implement this.
+Please note that there are many ways to implement URL splitting on your app, depending on your project setup and what technologies you’re using.
-In this example we'll take a look at how to do it using React with Webpack as our bundler.
-To make things easy, we'll start by creating a project with [Create React App](https://github.com/facebook/create-react-app).
+In this example we’ll take a look at how to do it using React with Webpack as our bundler.
+To make things easy, we’ll start by creating a project with [Create React App](https://github.com/facebook/create-react-app).
-If you're following at home, make sure to use [`create-react-app@3.0.0`](https://github.com/facebook/create-react-app/releases/tag/v3.0.0) to get exactly the same output when creating your app.
+If you’re following at home, make sure to use [`create-react-app@3.0.0`](https://github.com/facebook/create-react-app/releases/tag/v3.0.0) to get exactly the same output when creating your app.

 First, create your new app (you'll need Node >= `8.10.0`):